Choi Chul-woo

-Choi Chul-woo (born November 30, 1977) is a former South Korean football player.
+Choi Chul-woo (born November 30, 1977) is a former South Korean football player he is the currently caretaker manager of K League 2 club Seongnam.

 His previous club is Ulsan Hyundai Horang-i, Pohang Steelers, Bucheon SK, Jeju United, Jeonbuk Hyundai Motors, Busan I'Park and Ulsan Hyundai Mipo Dockyard.
 He also spent his final career at Home United in the S-League.

 He was a part of the South Korean team at the 2000 Summer Olympics.